Viki-coding/community/README.md

 Made a lot of styling changes to the page, deployed to Heroku and the following was displayed.
 Realised I had forgotten to collectstatic, went back into the terminal ran the command again and deployed successfully.

+Faciliator log in bug, faciliator user not being redirected when username and password entered.
+When running server, got error module error not found in forms.
+Realised I had not created a forms.py for the noticeboard app.

 <h2>User Experience Assurance</h2>
 <h2>Deployment Steps</h2>